List of Catch-22 characters: Doc Daneeka

 Dr. Dan Daneeka is the squadron flight surgeon and a friend of Yossarian.
 Doc Daneeka's main motivation is for his own welfare, whether that be making money or protecting his own life.
 He generally forgets his moral duty as a physician except in the most extreme of circumstances.
-Doc Daneeka resents the military, both for drafting him and for finding out he lied on his drafting papers.
+Doc Daneeka resents the military, both for drafting him and for finding out that he lied on his drafting papers.
 He is constantly terrified of being transferred to the far more dangerous Pacific theater.
 Afraid of flying, he often has himself falsely listed as being aboard flights; this practice comes back to bite him when McWatt crashes a plane Daneeka is supposedly aboard and he is pronounced dead.

 Milo Minderbinder

 First Lieutenant Milo Minderbinder is the mess officer at the Pianosa USAAF base.
-He is a highly entrepreneurial black marketeer who becomes obsessed with expanding mess operations and trading goods for the profits of the syndicate (in which he and everyone else "has a share").
+He is a highly entrepreneurial black marketeer who becomes obsessed with expanding mess operations and trading goods for the profit of the syndicate (in which he and everyone else "has a share").
 He is "perhaps the best known of all fictional businessmen" in American literature.
 The Minderbinder character is a "bittersweet parody" of the American dream, both a "prophet of profit" and the "embodiment of evil".

 Lieutenant Nately

-Nately's family originally enlisted him to serve in the USAAF, believing the war would be over by the time he finished his training and that he would mingle with "gentlemen."
+Nately's family originally encouraged him to serve in the USAAF, believing the war would be over by the time he finished his training and that he would mingle with "gentlemen."
 Therefore, Nately could gain the pride of enlisting without actually having to fight.
 Instead, he mingled with Yossarian and Dunbar, and was sent overseas.
-He lives in a tent with McWatt next to Havermeyer's tent.
-His most notable contribution in the book is his involvement with a whore, "Nately's Whore," who is for the most part uninterested in him until he saves her from a sleepless night with generals, thus giving her an opportunity to get some sleep.
+He lives in a tent with McWatt.
+His most notable contribution in the book is his involvement with the Italian woman "Nately's Whore," who is for the most part uninterested in him until he saves her from a sleepless night with generals, thus giving her an opportunity to get some sleep.
 He is often filled with American optimism, shown by his desire to marry his whore and send her kid sister to a respected college in the United States.
 He is killed on a mission when Dobbs flies his plane into Nately's.
 Nately's Whore blames Yossarian and spends the rest of the book trying to murder him.